nartc/nest-abstract/README.md

 <p align="center">Abstraction component for NestJs.</p>

-Fair warning: Please do not use this package as of the moment.
-Published version is to test the actual `npm publish` command.
+Fair warning: This package is still in early development stage.
+Please give me any feedbacks if you decide to try it out and find any problems/area-for-improvements.
 Thank you!
-Stay tune!

 ## Features
 - Provides **Abstractions** for your `NestJS` **RESTfulAPI**.